ovh/docs/pages/cloud/storage/enterprise-file-storage-faq/guide.en-gb.md

 ### Which OVHcloud services can I push data from?

-Enterprise File Storage is a service that can receive data from all existing OVHcloud services: Bare-Metal, Public Cloud, Hosted Private Cloud (Dedicated server/VPS/Public Cloud/Hosted Private Cloud/So you Start/Kimsufi/DSL).
+Enterprise File Storage is a service that can receive data from all existing OVHcloud services: Bare Metal, Public Cloud, Hosted Private Cloud (Dedicated server/VPS/Public Cloud/Hosted Private Cloud/So you Start/Kimsufi/DSL).

 ### Can the service be connected with a Microsoft Active Directory (AD)?